Watching live TV on a Roku is pretty simple with a little bit of know-how.

-With a Sling subscription, you need to pick core bundle of channels.
-The Orange plan has a little over 30 channels such as ESPN, AMC and A&E for $30 per month.
+With a Sling subscription, you need to pick a core bundle of channels.
+The Orange plan has a little over 31 channels such as ESPN, AMC and A&E.

-The other core bundle is Sling Blue, which has about 47 channels and costs $30 per month.
+The other core bundle is Sling Blue, which has about 41 channels, including NFL Network and FS1.

-Philo has 59 channels — A&E, History Channel, Discovery, HGTV, Travel channel, Paramount Networks, and all the Hallmark Channels.
+Philo has 64 live TV channels, including A&E, History, Discovery, HGTV, Travel channel, Paramount Network, and all the Hallmark Channels.

 There is unlimited Cloud DVR and a huge-on demand library of movies and shows.